Built-In Functions

 These functions can be called from two places in the flow:

-As a part of an expression authored via an expression editor - expression functions.
+As a part of an expression authored via an - expression functions.

 The main difference between node and expression functions is whether they have an ability to modify variables that are passed to them as input arguments.

-The functions available in the function call flow node can directly change values stored in the argument variables - for example, remove an element from an existing array.
+The functions available in the flow node can directly change values stored in the argument variables - for example, remove an element from an existing array.